BettercareHealth/bettercare/facilitators-guide/0-6-dear-group-leader.md

 Your role is not to teach or tutor the members of the group.
 Each member of the group takes responsibility for their own learning.
 But, you need to support and encourage each person to participate in the group sessions, so that they can contribute towards the learning and understanding of the others.
 You also need to make sure that everything is in place so that your group’s sessions can be interesting and productive.

-In this guide, you will find out:
+In this guide, you will learn about:

-* what group work means
+* what makes group work powerful
-* how to plan a Bettercare group
+* starting your group and getting support
-* how to start a Bettercare group
+* goal-setting and managing finances
-* how to run a  Bettercare group
+* managing group meetings and tests
-* how to keep participants motivated
+* keeping participants motivated
-* how to ensure learning is applied in the work setting
+* exams, certificates and ceremonies
-* how to end the course or courses appropriately
+* measuring the impact of learning on your daily work.

 We want this Facilitator's Guide to be user-friendly: On the next page you will find a summarised checklist showing exactly which steps to take when.
 At the end of this guide, you will find some useful templates to use in planning and running your group.